Cozy Peach Kitchen

 Notes

-1. Coconut milk can be replaced with lite coconut milk for a lower fat option.
-You can also just use another milk but it will be less creamy.
+1. Coconut milk can be replaced with lite coconut milk for a lighter option, or half of the coconut milk can be replaced with regular milk.

-2. Fresh vs frozen berries: I like using frozen blueberries because they add a nice texture and more color brighter, but an equal amount of fresh works just as well.
+2. Fresh vs frozen berries: I like using frozen blueberries because they add a nice texture and brighter color, but an equal amount of fresh works just as well.

-3. Leftovers: You can keep overnight oats refrigerated for up to 4 days.
+3. Leftovers: Keep overnight oats refrigerated for up to 4 days.
 They will soften as they sit, so by the fourth day they will be super creamy.

 4. Hot or cold?
 I like them both ways!
 For hot oats, I just heat them up on the stove on medium-high heat for 2-3 minutes, until warm.
 This will also make them even more creamy.